mattppal/blog/src/content/blog/what-is-delta.md

 - Change protocol
 - Commit info

-In that sense, it’s sort of like Git, but not really.
-There isn’t the ability to branch, rollback, merge, or do actual Git stuff.
+In that sense, it's sort of like Git, but not really.
+There isn't the ability to branch, rollback, merge, or do actual Git stuff.
 You just get the versioning.
-If you’re looking for a true “git for data lakes” consider Delta + [lakeFS](https://lakefs.io/), which promises just that.
+If you're looking for a true "git for data lakes" consider Delta + [lakeFS](https://lakefs.io/), which promises just that.

-Some of you might be saying “That’s great, but how is Delta storing all of that transaction data?
-That could get pretty cumbersome!”
+Some of you might be saying "That's great, but how is Delta storing all of that transaction data?
+That could get pretty cumbersome!"

-That’s a valid concern!
+That's a valid concern!
 Delta creates a `_delta_log` subdirectory within every Delta Lake table.
 As changes are made, each commit is recorded in a JSON file, starting with 0 and incrementing up.

 Delta will automatically generate checkpoint files for good read performance on every 10th commit, e.g. `0000010.json`.
 Checkpoint files save the entire state of the table at a point in time, in native Parquet.